-Use a castile soap scented with powerful disinfecting essential oils, such as tea tree or eucalyptus, full strength or diluted, such as in this DIY Castile Soap Multi-Surface Spray, to clean bathroom countertops, tile, tubs, toilets, and more!
-For extra cleansing action, use castile soap to make a natural soft scrub, such as this DIY Earth Friendly Disinfecting Cream Cleanser.
+Use a Castile soap scented with powerful disinfecting essential oils, such as tea tree or eucalyptus, full strength or diluted, such as in this DIY Castile Soap Multi-Surface Spray, to clean bathroom countertops, tile, tubs, toilets, and more.
+For extra cleansing action, use Castile soap to make a natural soft scrub.

-To get your carpets looking like new again, try a very small amount of castile soap as a carpet shampoo in carpet cleaning machines.
-Note: Always test on an inconspicuous area first.
-If you have hard water, use distilled water; otherwise, a residue will remain because the soap will react with the minerals in the water to form a salt.
-Tip: After cleaning your carpets, rinse them thoroughly with water and then rinse again with a 10-25% vinegar solution added to the rinsing reservoir of your machine.
+To get your carpets looking like new again, try a very small amount of Castile soap as a carpet shampoo in carpet cleaning machines, being sure to test it on an inconspicuous area first.
+If you have hard water, use distilled water.
+Otherwise, a residue will remain in the carpet because the soap will react with the minerals in the water to form a salt.
+After cleaning your carpets, rinse them thoroughly with water and then rinse again with a 10 to 25 percent vinegar solution added to the rinsing reservoir of your machine.
 It will disinfect and break down any remaining traces of soap.

-In addition to green multi-surface floor cleaning products, castile soap works great, too!
-Add about 1/8 - 1/4 cup to a bucket of hot water for mopping or simply use a castile soap spray and mop up with a microfiber mop.
-Notes: Don't use castile soap on waxed wood floors, because it will break down the wax.
+In addition to green multi-surface floor cleaning products, Castile soap works wonderfully.
+Add about 1/8 to 1/4 cup to a bucket of hot water for mopping or simply use a Castile soap spray and mop up with a microfiber mop.
+Don't use Castile soap on waxed wood floors, because it will break down the wax.
 If you have product build-up on your floors, try cleaning them with a solution of vinegar and hot water first (but don't use this on marble).

-In place of laundry detergents, lavender or unscented castile soap is a natural.
-Use 1/8 - 1/6 cup for HE machines and twice that amount for non-HE machines (preferably added to the wash water directly).
-If you have hard water, add 1/3 - 1/2 cup baking soda or a DIY laundry booster to boost the soap's effectiveness.
-Pre-treating stains with a dab of castile soap works well, too.
+In place of laundry detergents, lavender or unscented Castile soap is a natural.
+Use 1/8 to 1/6 cup for HE machines and twice that amount for non-HE machines (preferably added to the wash water directly).
+If you have hard water, add 1/3 to 1/2 cup baking soda or a DIY laundry booster to boost the soap's effectiveness.
+Pre-treating stains with a dab of Castile soap works well, too.
 For the rinse cycle, try a DIY lavender vinegar rinse, which will remove any remaining traces of soap and impart a lovely, natural scent to your laundry!

-To remove dirty fingerprints and greasy spots from walls, add 1/8 - 1/4 cup to a bucket of hot water.
-For best results, use a microfiber cloth, which is especially great for textured walls, to easily remove dirt, grime, marks, etc. For hard to reach higher walls or ceilings, use a microfiber broom that has been sprayed with a castile soap spray.
+To remove dirty fingerprints and greasy spots from walls, add 1/8 to 1/4 cup to a bucket of hot water.
+For best results, use a microfiber cloth, which is especially great for textured walls, to easily remove dirt, grime, marks, etc. For hard to reach higher walls or ceilings, use a microfiber broom that has been sprayed with a Castile soap spray.